-Merger Control Comparative Guide - - China
+Merger Control Comparative Guide

 - Early assessment and strategy development: Begin the assessment process early.
 Evaluate the merger's potential impact on competition and regulatory requirements.
 Develop a comprehensive strategy that considers both antitrust and national security concerns.

 - Engage legal counsel: Hire experienced legal counsel with expertise in Chinese antitrust law and merger control.
-Legal experts can provide guidance, navigate regulatory nuances and assist in crafting a robust compliance strategy.
+Legal experts can:

-- Know the filing thresholds: Stay informed about the thresholds that trigger mandatory merger filings in China.
+- Know the filing thresholds: Stay informed about the thresholds that trigger mandatory merger filing in China.
 Ensure that your transaction meets these criteria and be prepared to file accordingly.

 - Engage early with the State Administration for Market Regulation (SAMR): Establish a positive and cooperative relationship with SAMR.
 Early engagement with SAMR can help to facilitate communication and address any concerns it may have.